 I find that these waterfalls (and the forest park as a whole) are under-appreciated and not many people visit them, so I hope that if you're in the area you should definitely check them out.
 The valley is beautiful and there is some pretty awesome scenery to be found within the park.

-If you like camping there are great campgrounds in the aboriginal village near the falls and if you know anything about Taiwan's aboriginals you're sure to have a great time if you hang out with them for a weekend!
+If you like camping there are great campgrounds in the indigenous village near the falls and if you know anything about Taiwan's indigenous peoples you're sure to have a great time if you hang out with them for a weekend!

 The drive to the waterfalls through Jianshi is absolutely beautiful and it's only about a 20 minute drive past Neiwan.
 There is lots to do in the area so if you're looking for a great day trip you might want to start with these falls then check out some locations in Jianshi and then end the day in Neiwan for some dinner on the old street.